 - Our Troop shares the Charting Organization with Venture Crew 8787.
 Our relationship with the Crew provides the boys access to even more High Adventure activities if they choose.

 - We are fortunate enough to have a few families that allow us to camp on their property.
 That allows some activities that we can not do on BSA, State or Federal land.
-This year the Troop is building a Tough Mudder type course on one of the family's property!
+The Troop has even built a Tough Mudder type course on one of the family’s property!